trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 Inspecting the mesh we see that the automatic subdivision in HOHQMesh does well to capture the fine features of the curved outer boundary.
 Although, we see that the mesh near the point $(-4, 0)$ is still quite coarse.
 To remedy this we manually add a `RefinementCenter` near this region of the domain to force HOHQMesh to increase the resolution in this area.
-We create and add this refinement region to the current project dictionary with
+We create and add this refinement region to the current project with
 ```julia
 center = newRefinementCenter("region", "smooth", [-4.0, -0.5, 0.0], 0.4, 1.0)
 addRefinementRegion!(blob_project, center)
 ```
 Above we create a circular refinement region centered at the point $(-4, -0.5)$ with a desired resolution size
 $0.4$ and a radius of $1.0$.
-Upon adding this refinement region to the project dictionary the visualization will update to indicate the location and size of the manual refinement region.
+Upon adding this refinement region to `blob_project`, the visualization will update to indicate the location and size of the manual refinement region.

 ![refinement_blob](https://user-images.githubusercontent.com/25242486/174747059-1f58ae14-aeec-48d5-afb3-6a0614a8e29d.png)

 ## Final mesh

-With the refinement region added to the dictionary we can regenerate the mesh.
+With the refinement region added to the project we can regenerate the mesh.
 Note, this will create and save new output files `TheBlob.control`, `TheBlob.tec`, `TheBlob.mesh` and update the figure.
 ```julia
 generate_mesh(blob_project)